Blog home / Dolpo: The way trekking in Nepal used to be

 Tell us about Crystal Mountain

 The mountain has a deep spiritual significance to the people—rather like Kailash in Tibet.
-Pilgrims encircle Crystal Mountain but not in the numbers that you’d see for Kailas.
-The trails are well defined although kora (the pilgrims’ circuit around Crystal Mountain) is more challenging.
+Pilgrims encircle Crystal Mountain, but not in the numbers, you’d see for Kailash.
+The trails are well defined, although kora (the pilgrims’ circuit around Crystal Mountain) is more challenging.

 What is the main religion in Dolpo?